 - Submit your English Proficiency test scores via an official score report for the TOEFL or SAT or ACT or IELTS.
 Please note that TOEFL and IELTS scores are not valid past two years.

-International17527 USD/yearTuition FeeBased on the original amount of 17527 USD per year and a duration of 48 months.
+International17527 USD/yearTuition FeeBased on the tuition of 17527 USD per year during 48 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.